|Page 1 of 2:|| |

 *** This review may contain spoilers ***

 I'm a huge American history buff and the westward movement is one of my

 favorite subjects, so when I came across this film at my local library,

-I checked the DVD out and watched it at home and I found it to be way
+I checked the DVD out and watched it at home and I found it to be too

 I lost interest in it after the railroad episode.
-The events that are talked about in this documentary: Lewis and Clark, Texas, The Mormons, The Oregon Trail, and so on are events that we've heard about and seen countless times before in our middle and high school US history classes and on TV.
+The events that are talked about in this documentary: Lewis and Clark, Texas, The Mormons, The Oregon Trail, and so on are events that I've heard about and seen countless times before in my middle and high school US history classes, on TV and through reading books on the Westward Movement.

 There are so many other fascinating events in the history of the West that decisive to be talked about in this documentary, but they're just overlooked.
 Also, people like Doc Holiday, Jessie James, Billy The Kid, Butch Cassidy and The Sundance Kid and Geronimo weren't ever talked about.